 Merry Christmas Anne by Kallie George; illustrated by Geneviève Godbout, 2021

-Fans of Anne of Green Gables will rejoice in this heartwarming story!
+Fans of Anne of Green Gables will appreciate this heartwarming story!
 Anne is feeling especially grateful this holiday for her adoptive family and sense of community she has found in her new home.
 Whether a parent feeling nostalgic about a beloved character or a child meeting Anne for the first time, readers will love this enchanting tale.

 Merry Witchmas by Petrell Marie Özbay; illustrated by Sonya Abby, 2021